fossasia/open-event-server/docs/INSTALLATION_LOCAL.md

 Make sure you have the dependencies mentioned above installed before proceeding further.

-Run the commands mentioned below with the terminal active in the project's root directory.
+Run the command mentioned below with the terminal active in the project's root directory.

 * **Step 1** - Install python requirements.